makrai/notes/bommasani20-contextld-reduction-static-acl.md

   * as later layers of the model are generally preferred by downstream practitioners (Zhang+ 2020)

 ### Cross-Model Results.
-Remarkably, we find that
+Remarkably

-* most tendencies we observe generalize well to all other pretrained models we
+* most tendencies we observe generalize well to all other pretrained models
-* noteworthy given that several works have found that different contextualized models pattern substantially differently (Liu+ 2019a; Ethayarajh, 2019) In Table 2,
+* noteworthy given that several works have found that different contextualized models pattern substantially differently (Liu+ 2019a; Ethayarajh, 2019)
+* Table 2,
-* All of the models considered were introduced during a similar time period and have comparable properties in terms of downstream performance.
-In spite of
+* All of the models considered were introduced during a similar time period and have comparable properties in terms of downstream performance
-* their static analogues perform radically differently.
-For example,
+* their static analogues perform radically differently
-  * several do not reliably outperform Word2Vec and GloVe despite outperforming
+  * several do not reliably outperform Word2Vec and GloVe
-  * Future work may consider whether this is reflective of the quality of context-agnostic lexical semantics from other types of linguistic knowledge (e.g.  context modelling, syntactic understanding, and semantic composition).
-In general, these results provide further evidence to suggest
+  * Future work may consider whether this is reflective of the quality of context-agnostic lexical semantics from other types of linguistic knowledge (e.g.  context modelling, syntactic understanding, and semantic composition)
   * linguistic understanding captured by different pretrained weights may be substantially different,
     * even for models with near-identical Transformer (Vaswani+ 2017) archit